top of page

 The Lenox Meeting House has stood for over 220 years.
 Together, we can preserve its past and unlock its future as a vibrant gathering place for all.

-RESTORING THE HEART OF LENOX
+RESTORING A TREASURE OF LENOX

 With your help, we’re restoring the building, improving accessibility, and opening the doors to concerts, celebrations, classes, and cultural events year-round.
 It’s time to bring the Meeting House back to life, for everyone.